Olivier-Kango/tiki/vendor_bundled/README.md

-For Composer dependencies that are bundled in Tiki's distribution tarball, or downloaded in tiki's git installation process.
+For Composer dependencies that are bundled in Tiki's distribution tarball, or downloaded in Tiki's Git installation process.

-For user installed tiki packages not managed by composer (https://packages.tiki.org/)
+For user installed Tiki packages not managed by Composer (https://packages.tiki.org/)

 They are shown in 'Packages Bundled' in Tiki Packages section.

-For developpers, if you need to update the packages here, you need to make them available to satis.
+For developers, if you need to update the packages here, you need to make them available to Satis.
 See <https://dev.tiki.org/composer-tiki-org>

 More details at: